 Locations adjacent to water, sewage and refuse disposal points.
 These are for use only while you are using the facilities and time limits are signed.

-You may also see temporary or permanent British Waterways or Canal & River Trust signs restricting use of a location for a specific purpose, such as a trip boat stop.
+You may also see temporary or permanent signs restricting use of a location for a specific purpose, such as a trip boat stop.

 This means mooring up along the towpath during the course of a journey.
-It may be at a visitor mooring (subject to time limits displayed at the site) or anywhere else along the towpath which is unsigned and where the maximum stay time is 14 days.
+It may be at a visitor mooring (subject to time limits displayed at the site) or anywhere else along the towpath where, if unsigned, the maximum stay time is 14 days.